IMA-WorldHealth/bhima-demo/README.md

 ./attachSession.js

 # 5. run the demo script - this will begin the demo hospital emulation, attempting
-# connect to a BHIMA server running on port 7000, expecting a clean database build
+# connect to a BHIMA server running on port 7000, expecting a clean database build.

-# ./demo.js

 # note to include emulating change over time, the demo must be run as `sudo` to
 # have access to updating the system time, this should only be done in a secure
 # non-production environement (ideally a demo sandbox)
 sudo ./demo.js
 ```